-Principal payments allocated to reduce the Class Principal Amount of the Class MA, Class MB, Class HA or Class HB Certificates will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates and principal payments allocated to reduce the Class Principal Amount of the Class M-1, Class M-2 or Class B Certificates will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates.
-Such reductions to the Class Notional Amounts of the Class A-IO Certificates or Class B-IO Certificates will result in less interest accruing on the Class A-IO Certificates or Class B-IO Certificates, respectively, in future periods and there will be no Guarantor Interest Payment in respect of such reductions in interest.
+Principal payments allocated to reduce the Class Principal Amount of the Class MA, Class MV, Class MZ, Class HA, Class HV or Class HZ Certificates will result in a corresponding reduction to the Class Notional Amount of the Class A-IO Certificates and principal payments allocated to reduce the Class Principal Amount of the Class M-1, Class M-2 or Class B Certificates will result in a corresponding reduction to the Class Notional Amount of the Class B-IO Certificates.
+Such reductions to the Class Notional Amounts of the Class B-IO Certificates will result in less interest accruing on the Class A-IO Certificates or Class B-IO Certificates will result in less interest accruing on the Class A-IO Certificates or Class B-IO Certificates and there will be no Guarantor Interest Payment in respect of such reductions in interest.